okuffuor/github.io/_pages/teaching.md

 ### Instructor of Record

+*POL 237 - Governments of the World, Fall 2019*
-*POL 237 - Modern Weapons and International Relations, Summer 2021/22 (Online)*
+*POL 237 - Governments of the World, Summer 2020*

 See the bottom of this page for one of my many videos for POL-237.